smartlegionlab/github_repos_backup_tools/README.md

 ## What's new:

-github_repos_backup_tools v0.3.1
+github_repos_backup_tools v0.4.0

-- The "git push" command instead of deleting the project folder and cloning it again.
+- Removed all dependencies, project is now self-contained and does not require any external libraries to be installed.

 ***

 ## Help:

 > ATTENTION!
-Before running the application, you must generate an ssh key for GitHub on your system and add it to your GitHub account.
+Before running the application, you must generate an ssh key
+> for GitHub on your system and add it to your GitHub account.

 > You can use a ready-made tool: [github-ssh-key](https://github.com/smartlegionlab/github-ssh-key/) or: